ShaunCurtis/Blazr.Weather/Documents/Result.md

 Mapping is the process of applying a transform to the value of a `Result<T>`.

+It's important to note that mappings only execute the provided function if the source result state is success i.e. it has a valid `T` value.
+If the source result is in failure state, it either passes the source result as the output result, or passes a new result (with the source exception) in failure state.

 There are three basic transforms we can apply.

 #### Map a `Result<T>`to a `Result<TOut>`